Criteria for completion of the Training Program in Logotherapy

 Supervision, as well as practical training, work with clients, individually and in groups and clinical practice experience within a mental health setting begin in the third year, and continues in the last, fourth year of the program.

-Participants whose goal of training is not to pursue the profession of a logotherapist are not required to begin the practical training in the 3rd year of the program but, upon successful completion of the third year, are awarded Counselling Diploma in Logotherapy which enables them for the application of logotherapy within previously acquired titles or occupations.
+Participants whose goal of training is not to pursue the status of a logotherapist are not required to begin the practical training in the 3rd year of the program but, upon successful completion of the third year, are awarded Certificate in Logotherapy which enables them for the application of logotherapeutic knowledge within previously acquired titles or occupations.
 If, in the future, they wish to continue their education at DOBRO Institute, they will be given an opportunity to reimburse the mandatory hours of supervision and practical training from the third year of the Training Program.